BinaryVortex/Slot-Game/README.md

-# Sloth-Game
+# Slot-Game
-Sloth Game Built Using HTML,CSS And Javascript.
+Slot Game Built Using HTML,CSS And Javascript.